Andre601/OneVersionRemake/README.md

 This module contains the code required to build a Jar supporting Velocity 3.0.0
 This version of Velocity is still under heavy development, and you're not recommended using it for production.

-#### `velocity-legacy`
-This module contains the code originally made for Velocity 1.x
-It is recommended to use Jars for this version of Velocity for Production enviroments.

 ## Links
 - [Spigot]
 - [Wiki]